Countries That Play Cricket (Find Out All The Countries That Play Cricket In The World!)

 The Table Below Contains The Countries That Play Cricket, Countries That Play Test Cricket, And ODI Cricket.

-How Many Countries Play Cricket?We’ve a total of hundred four nations that play cricket across the planet and are people of the ICC.
+How Many Countries Play Cricket?We have a total of hundred four nations that play cricket across the planet and are people of the ICC.

-How Many Countries Play Test Cricket?There are only 12 countries who play Test Cricket in the world.
+How Many Countries Play Test Cricket?There are only 12 countries that play Test Cricket in the world.

 How Many Countries Play ODI Cricket?There are twenty countries playing the ODI Cricket

-How Many Countries Play T20 Cricket?Currently there are 82 countries who participate in the T20 Cricket tournaments.
+How Many Countries Play T20 Cricket?Currently, there are 90 countries that participate in the T20 Cricket tournaments.

 How Many Countries Play Cricket?

-Currently, we’ve a total of hundred four nations that play cricket across the planet and are people of the ICC.
-Like we said earlier, the membership of each countries are subdivided into two categories i.e. Full Member and Associate Member.
-There are a total of 92 Associate Members that play Test matches and 12 Full Members.
+Currently, we have a total of hundred four nations that play cricket across the planet and are people of the ICC.
+As we said earlier, the membership of each country is subdivided into two categories i.e. Full Member and Associate Member.
+There are a total of 92 Associate Members who play Test matches and 12 Full Members.
 An Associate Member can be promoted to a Full Member if it performs well in international competition.

 Can A Full Member Of The ICC Be Suspended?

-Let’s quickly run through the list of countries that participant in Test, ODI, and T20I cricket.
+Let’s quickly run through the list of countries that participate in Test, ODI, and T20I cricket.

 Test Cricket